-Solutions Review’s listing of the Identity Management Providers: Best of 2021 and Beyond is an annual mashup of products that best represent current market conditions, according to the crowd.
+Solutions Review’s listing of the best identity management solutions is an annual mashup of products that best represent current market conditions, according to the crowd.
 Our editors selected the listed products based on each solution’s Authority Score, a meta-analysis of real user sentiment through the web’s most trusted business software review sites, and our own proprietary five-point inclusion criteria.

 Enterprise cybersecurity must build its foundation on identity and access management (IAM).
 In fact, experts contend that identity looks poised to subsume the entirety of business cybersecurity within the next few years.
 Also, IAM already constitutes the digital perimeter through authentication capabilities.